piotrgrota/pgrota.github.io/_posts/2020-05-11-AWS-Random-Cut-Forest.md

 ---
 layout: post
-title: How to detect Fraud on Real Time Data ?
+title: How to detect Fraud on Real Time Data with AWS?
 ---